harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-http-modify-header.md

 ## Introduction

 - It injects HTTP chaos which affects the request/response by modifying the status code or the body or the headers by starting proxy server and redirecting the traffic through the proxy server.
 - It can cause modification of headers of requests and responses of the service.
-This can be used to test service resilience towards incorrect or incomplete headers
+This can be used to test service resilience towards incorrect or incomplete headers.

 :::tip Fault execution flow chart
 ![EC2 HTTP Modify Response](./static/images/ec2-http-modify-header.png)